GoogleCloudPlatform/cluster-health-scanner/README.md

 Options:
   -c, --check [status|nccl|gpu|straggler|neper|tinymax]
-                                  Check to run.
+                                  Checks to run.
 Available checks:

                                   - status: (Default) Checks the current healthscan status of the cluster.
                                   - nccl: Runs a pairwise NCCL bandwidth test on the cluster.